IPPSR/CongressData/README.md

 `congress` is a functional package that interacts with Congress Data.
 We maintain the dataset in another package called `congressData`.
 You can use the data-only package if you simply want to access the data.

-We do not plan on moving these packages to CRAN in the immediate future, so install them from GitHub like so:
+Install them from GitHub like so:

 ``` r
 # use the devtools library to download the package from GitHub